rjanapa/rjanapa/Instagram.md

 Wouldn’t this key generating DB be a single point of failure? <br>
 Yes, it would be.
 A workaround for that could be to define two such databases, one generating even-numbered IDs and the other odd-numbered.

-We can put a load balancer in front of both of these databases to round-robin between them and to deal with downtime.
-Both these servers could be out of sync, with one generating more keys than the other, but this will not cause any issue in our system.
-We can extend this design by defining separate ID tables for Users, Photo-Comments, or other objects present in our system.

 How can we plan for the future growth of our system? <br>
 We can have a large number of logical partitions to accommodate future data growth, such that in the beginning, multiple logical partitions reside on a single physical database server.
 Since each database server can have multiple database instances running on it, we can have separate databases for each logical partition on any server.
 So whenever we feel that a particular database server has a lot of data, we can migrate some logical partitions from it to another server.
 We can maintain a config file (or a separate database) that can map our logical partitions to database servers; this will enable us to move partitions around easily.
 Whenever we want to move a partition, we only have to update the config file to announce the change.